top of page

 Emotional and Psychological Symptoms

-Distorted body image, with an inability to see oneself accurately, intense fear of weight gain, regardless of actual weight, preoccupation with control, rules, and perfectionism, withdrawal from friends, family, and activities once enjoyed, depression, anxiety, or irritability, difficulty focusing or making decision, a change in grades or performance at work or other responsibilites.
+Distorted body image, with an inability to see oneself accurately, intense fear of weight gain, regardless of actual weight, preoccupation with control, rules, and perfectionism, withdrawal from friends, family, and activities once enjoyed, depression, anxiety, or irritability, difficulty focusing or making decision, a change in grades or performance at work or other responsibilities.